 - What would an appropriate outfit look like?

-4. Have Students Finish the Professionalism Lessons
+4. Have Students Finish Additional Professionalism Lessons

-Next, Lori instructs her students to complete the rest of the lessons on professionalism and job seeking skills in Business&ITCenter21.
+Next, Lori instructs her students to complete the rest of the lessons on professionalism and job-seeking skills in Business&ITCenter21.

 As before, Lori walks around answering questions and helping students.

-Once her students complete the last lessons, they take the module test which is a cumulative assessment based on all of the lessons.
+Once her students complete the last lessons, they take the module test, which is a cumulative assessment based on all of the lessons.
 Like the quizzes, the test is automatically graded and recorded for Lori to review later.

 This shift in activity makes her students mentally pivot to keep them engaged throughout the class period.